 Set sail for a sun-soaked, wind-swept, salty and sandy adventure with a cruise to Southern Caribbean.

 Cruise to Southern Caribbean and ease into island time.
-Surround by warm, green-blue waters and sugar-soft sand, grab a lounger at Simpson Bay in Philipsburg, St Maarten and watch the yachts pass by.
-When you're feeling ready to turn up the thrill, lace up your running shoes and scale Mount Liamuiga in St Kitts and Nevis – at the summit, soak in the view of the dense jungle and volcanic black rocks on the shoreline below.
-Visit the sugar plantations in Antigua before hopping on a sailing boat at Nelson's Dockyard.
-Or explore the rainforest in style in St Lucia on an open-air gondola ride.
+Surround by warm, green-blue waters and sugar-soft sand, grab a lounger at Simpson Bay in Philipsburg, St. Maarten, and watch the yachts pass by.
+When you're feeling ready to turn up the thrill, lace up your sneakers and scale Mount Liamuiga in St. Kitts and Nevis — at the summit, soak in the view of the dense jungle and volcanic black rocks on the shoreline below.
+Visit the sugar plantations in Antigua before hopping on a sailboat at Nelson's Dockyard.
+Or explore the rainforest in style in St. Lucia on an open-air gondola ride.
 Discover the magic with a Southern Caribbean cruise.

 Explore more while spending less with Southern Caribbean cruise deals onboard our best cruise ships